 To create a visual style, open a drawing with a 3D model, display it in a 3D view (Southeast Isometric, for example), and follow these steps:

-- Open the Visual Styles Manager by clicking the Visual Styles Manager button in the Visual Styles control panel of the Dashboard.
-You can also click the same button on the Visual Styles toolbar, choose Tools> Palettes> Visual Styles, or use the VISUALSTYLES command on the command line.
+- Open the Visual Styles Manager by choosing Tools> Palettes> Visual Styles, or use the VISUALSTYLES command on the command line.

 - It’s useful to use an existing visual style as a basis for the new one, and in this tutorial, we’ll use the Conceptual visual style as a basis, so right-click the swatch for the Conceptual visual style, and choose Copy.